-May went to Brussels seeking a three month long extension while the majority of the European Council were after a year long extension.
-Despite a bit of grandstanding from President Macron (file under: favourite pastimes) who was after a shorter May-style extension, and after working into the early hours, the Council settled on a compromise.
+May went to Brussels seeking a three month long extension, while the majority of the European Council were after a year long extension.
+Despite a bit of grandstanding from President Macron (file under: favourite pastimes) who was after a shorter May-style extension, and after working into the early hours, the Council settled on the 31st October compromise.
 It is possible.

 The EU’s decision last night indicates that they won’t mercilessly kick the UK out without a deal.
 And you may remember from last week the Cooper/Letwin bill that makes it very unlikely that parliament will allow the UK to leave without a deal anyway.
 And Theresa May, despite flirting with the idea of no-deal a few weeks back, has made it pretty clear that avoiding that outcome is now a priority (she sought the extension of her own accord, after all).

 But no one wants May’s deal.
 And May’s deal can’t change (no matter what David Davis says).
 So what happens now?
-As the Commons goes on Easter recess (everyone needs a holiday) the energy seems to be dissipating.
+As the Commons goes on Easter recess the energy seems to be dissipating.
 It is unclear how it will manifest itself over the summer.
 But are we facing the possibility of no Brexit at all?

 May is pretty insistent that she wants a deal agreed before 22nd May.
-If they can’t sort themselves out then the UK has to participate in the MEP elections – which is great news and entirely fitting because it is the singular outcome that no one – not the Council, not the European parliament, not the government, and not the UK parliament – wanted.
+If they can’t sort themselves out then the UK has to participate in the MEP elections – which is entirely fitting because it is the singular outcome that no one – not the Council, not the European Parliament, not the government, and not the UK parliament – wants.

 Let’s not forget a few weeks ago when Theresa May said she wouldn’t tolerate “as Prime Minister” an extension beyond 30th June.
 Well apparently her aides have now made it pretty clear that she won’t be stepping down (voluntarily anyway) until a Brexit deal is passed.
 It’s possible that both of those statements can be true – she might get a majority for a deal before the 30th of June.
 Possible, just not plausible.